ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

 Settings Object Types
 ---------------------

-In essence, the datamodel settings that define a System Coupling analysis comprise a collection of primitive property values - values of types such as ``Integer``, ``Real``, ``String`` or ``Boolean``.
+In essence, the data model settings that define a System Coupling analysis comprise a collection of primitive property values - values of types such as ``Integer``, ``Real``, ``String`` or ``Boolean``.
 In order to provide a structure to the settings, they are organized as groups of properties in *container* objects.